 Would you pass your driving test if you retook it today?
 Try our quiz and find out.

-Here are our top seven tips on how to avoid making these sort of common mistakes.
+Here are our top six tips on how to avoid making these sort of common mistakes.

 Please don’t be tempted to filter the information that you provide.